dngulin/ksi/README.md

 ## About

 > [!WARNING]
-> The project is on the prototype development stage
+> The project is in the prototype development stage

 This unity package provides a data oriented design framework for Unity DOTS.
 It implies to use the special attribute (trait) system